 I knew she would not want to go.
 As a matter of fact she didn’t even ask me what film was playing.
 She never seemed to have any interest in movies.
 It was the opera she enjoyed—and ballet.

 “No, thank you dear, I have to stay and finish up here.
 I want to be settled in completely so I can oversee the rest of the move tomorrow, but I would like to have dinner with you one night next week.”

 “I think I can get in here next week.
-How’s Thursday, I’ll meet you here at seven.”
+How’s Thursday, I’ll meet you at McSorley's at seven.”